Special church activities are announced

 Abundant Harvest Worship Center

-Vacation Bible School will be held at Antioch Baptist Church, Susan, from 6-8 p.m.
-Monday through Friday, July 25.
+Vacation Bible School continues at Antioch Baptist Church, Susan, from 6-8 p.m. through Friday.
 Classes will be held for preschool through adults.
-Dinner for youth will be served at 5:30 daily.
+Dinner for youth is served at 5:30 daily.

 Apostles Lutheran Church, Gloucester, will hold a dog wash from 10 a.m.-2 p.m.
-Saturday, July 26.
+Saturday.
 Cost will be $5 per dog.
-All proceeds will be donated to the Gloucester-Mathews Care Clinic.
-The Gloucester-Mathews Humane Society representatives will also be there with dogs available for adoption; everyone is encouraged to bring an unopened can or bag of dog food for the society.
+All financial proceeds will be donated to the Gloucester-Mathews Care Clinic.
+The Gloucester-Mathews Humane Society representatives will also be there with dogs available for adoption; everyone is encouraged to bring an unopened can or bag of dog food for the animals.

 Bellamy United Methodist

 Bellamy United Methodist Church, Gloucester, continues Vacation Bible School, “Workshop of Wonders,” from 5:30-8 p.m. through today.
 A light supper will be served.

 Sunday worship services will be held at 8:30 and 11 a.m.
 At the 11 o’clock service, the children who attended VBS will share in music.
 The Connect Youth Group will meet at 6 p.m.